Mbaoma/my-articles/creating-ubuntu-groups.md

-## User, Groups and Permissions in Linux
+## Managing Users, Groups and Permissions in Linux

-Hi, in today's article, we will be walking through the steps involved in setting up an Ubuntu virtual machine, creating users and group and assigning specific permissions to the different groups.
+Hi, in today's article, we will be walking through the steps involved in setting up an Ubuntu virtual machine, creating users and groups and assigning specific permissions to the different groups.

+[Users and groups](https://wiki.archlinux.org/index.php/users_and_groups) are created to control access to the system's files, directories etc.

 We assume you have provisioned a Virtual machine, if not, you can [follow this guide](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) to creating a VM (Virtual Machine) in Azure .